dalinicus/homeassistant-acinfinity/README.md

 ![AC-Infinity](/images/ac-infinity-device.png)

+## Controller Settings

+The following controls will be created for each UIS Controller attached to the configured account.

+- **Calibrate Temperature**: Adjusts the temperature reading from the sensor probe, up to ±10C or ±20F
+- **Calibrate Humidity**: Adjusts the humidity reading from the sensor probe, up to ±10%
+- **VPD Leaf Temperature Offset**: Adjusts the leaf temperature in VPD calculation, up to ±10C or ±20F

+Note: If the preferred unit of temperature is changed on the UIS Controller, a reboot of Home Assistant is required to update the user interface controls with the correct min/max values.
+That being said, these fields should still continue to function correctly when interfacing with the UIS API, even without a reboot.

-## Controls
+## Device Settings

-This integration adds a number of controls to modify settings via the AC Infinity API.
-The following controls will be created for each ***PORT*** on a controller, even if no device is attached.
+The following controls will be created for each ***PORT*** on each UIS controller, even if no device is attached to a given port.
 The UIS protocol is device type agnostic, so each port will be treated the same regardless of what is plugged (or not plugged) into it.

-Currently, controls can be added via the entities card.
-The downside is that the controls will still be visible even if they are not applicable to the currently selected mode.
-A custom lovelace card is in the works to show and hide controls based on selected mode.  ***Stay tuned!***

 The mode can be changed via the mode control.
 The following documentation is split into controls relevant to each mode.
 - **On**: Device is always set to the on speed